-You what I like about Marianas Trench?
+You know what I like about Marianas Trench?
 I mean besides the edgy punk screamy-ness, the fun catchy songs with the amazing drum beats that make you move to the rhythm (think Stutter, my favourite song of theirs), the emotional depth, the use of orchestration, and the intelligent well-thought out use of song placement to actually tell a story through the album…

 I love the harmonies (e.g. So It Goes, Who Do You Love).
 This band has stunning harmonies, their voices blend so beautifully together that you can’t always tell where one ends and one begins… The vocal range of the group as a whole is superb.
 Deep shake the soul bass to shrill high pitched falsetto.
 Damn, I adore a good harmony.